lukaszjedrasiak/notebook--js/nullish-coalescing.md

 > learn more about optional chaining in iterations via arrays
 > i.e.: `data.documents?.forEach(item => ...`

+**The nullish coalescing operator `??` provides a short way to choose the first “defined” value from a list.**

 It allows to assign default value, if the left-hand variable has `null` or `undefined` state.

 ```javascript